 Pam Hine Senior Lecturer in Botany with special interests in environmental education, Hine has research experience in pollination ecology and tidal marsh ecology.

-Chad Jones Assistant Professor of Botany with special interests in plant ecology, plant succession, invasive species, GIS and ecological modeling.
+Chad Jones Associate Professor of Botany with special interests in plant ecology, plant succession, invasive species, GIS and ecological modeling.